-In 2019, the Company purchased all of the drilling equipment from Geodrill, a Fijian drilling company, which included one underground drilling rig and one surface diamond drilling rig, with a full parts inventory and vehicle fleet.
+In 2019, the Company purchased all of the drilling equipment from Geodrill, a Fijian drilling company, consisting of two diamond drill rigs.
 Lion One also employed several experienced drillers and offsiders from Geodrill.
-This strategic acquisition ensured the Company has available, cost effective diamond drilling capabilities well into the future.
+This strategic acquisition ensured the Company has available, cost-effective diamond drilling capabilities well into the future.
 Operating these drills "in-house" enables the Company to significantly reduce drilling costs, a huge benefit to the Company's ability to implement cost-effective exploration.
-The Company purchased its third diamond drill rig, with the capabilities to drill beyond 1,000 meters below the surface in 2020.
-The rig was delivered to Fiji in August 2020 and commissioned in September 2020.
+In 2020, the Company purchased its third diamond drill rig, with the capabilities to drill beyond 1,000 meters below surface.
+This rig was delivered to Fiji in August 2020 and commissioned in September 2020.

 Two additional Canadian built Zinex underground drill rigs were purchased by the Company in late 2020 and arrived in Fiji in February 2021.
-Each of the two new rigs have 1,000 meter depth capacity and can be utilized from surface or underground.
+Each of the two new rigs have 1,000 meter depth capacity and can be utilized from surface or deployed underground.
 Both of these rigs became fully operational in late April 2021 and are readily convertible from electric to diesel powerpacks and to date they are the best performing and lowest cost per meter drill rigs out of the current rig fleet.
 Moreover, additional drill rig capacity is needed with the Company's Phase 2 infill drilling program underway and the ongoing deep target testing at Tuvatu.
-As such, the Company decided to add two additional Zinex rigs from Canada which arrived in Fiji in September 2022.
+As such, the Company added two additional Zinex rigs from Canada which arrived in Fiji in September 2022.
 By purchasing the two additional rigs, the Company will have complete flexibility to deploy these high-performance rigs both underground and on surface, either at Tuvatu or on regional targets, or both, as required by our aggressive exploration and infill drill programs.

 In December 2019, the Fiji Minister for Lands and Mineral Resources officially commissioned Lion One's metallurgical and geochemical laboratory, located at the Company's head office complex in Nadi, Fiji.
 The laboratory allows the Company to carry out cost effective and prompt geochemical analyses of its collected samples.
 The Company will continue to send confirmatory check samples to ALS in Australia for QA/QC purposes.

-A full expansion of the laboratory to full-time 24/7 operation was completed laboratory capacity in May 2022 to exceed 12,000 samples per month to better meet its combined exploration drilling and underground development needs moving forward.
+An expansion of the laboratory to two 8-hour shifts was completed in May 2022 to exceed 8,000 samples per month to better meet its combined exploration drilling and underground development needs moving forward.
 The installation and commissioning of all new laboratory equipment was completed by late May 2022.
 The lab expansion consisted of new furnaces, including one additional electrical cupellation furnace, an LPG-fueled fusion furnace, a new 50-pot pouring system, and a new sample drying oven.
 Modifications to the lab itself include the addition of an LPG tank, construction of a concrete plinth and installation of underground gas lines, as well as various electrical upgrades, galvanized ducting, range hood and final installation and testing of all new equipment.
+A full expansion to maximum 24/7 operation which will allow the laboratory to process in excess of 12,000 samples per month is planned for October 2023.